 Eggs create structure in baked goods.
 The yolks add fat, adding flavor, and also help emulsify liquids, creating a smooth, evenly combined mix of ingredients.
 When you use the whole egg, like in regular chocolate chip cookies, they make the cookies tender and moist.
 Since these soft pumpkin chocolate chip cookies have the extra moisture from the pumpkin, you don’t need the egg in these cookies.

-Add in the pumpkin puree (100% canned pumpkin and not pumpkin pie mix) and vanilla extract, whisking until combined.
-Fold in the flour mixture, being careful not to overmix the dough.
-Finally, stir in the chocolate chips (use quality chocolate chips or chunks for the best flavor).
+- Add the chocolate chips.
+I highly recommend using quality chocolate chips or chunks for the best flavor.
 The dough will be soft at this point.
-Chill it for at least 30 minutes in the refrigerator.
+Chill it for at least 30 minutes in the refrigerator by forming it into a disc shape and wrap in plastic wrap.
 You can leave it for longer if you prefer to make the dough ahead of time.

-preheat your oven to 350ºF and line two baking sheets with parchment paper.
-Once dough is chilled, roll it into 1.5 tablespoon-sized balls (I like to use this medium scoop) and place on the prepared baking sheets spaced 2-inches apart.
-The pumpkin chocolate chip cookies don’t spread a lot during baking, so slightly flatten them before baking or do this right after they come out of the oven.
+- Bake your cookies.
+Line two baking sheets with parchment paper.
+Once the dough is chilled, roll it into 1.5 tablespoon-sized balls (I like to use this medium scoop) and place on the prepared baking sheets spaced 2-inches apart.
+The pumpkin chocolate chip cookies don’t spread a lot during baking, so slightly flatten them a bit with the palm of your hand before baking.
+Place sheet pans in a 350 degree oven for 10-15 minutes.

 These chewy pumpkin chocolate chip cookies are fall’s version of the classic chocolate chip cookie.
 They are soft, chewy, chocolatey and full of pumpkin spice.
-If you’re ready for a break from the pumpkin bread, then give these cookies a taste!
+If you’re ready to try something new this fall, give these cookies a taste!

 - 1 1/2 cups (200g) all-purpose flour